donedgardo/blog/content/blog/tdd-in-rust-game-engine-bevy.md

 featuredImage: ../assets/Bevy Game Engine Test Driven Development.png
 ---

+In this article, we will explore TDD in the context of developing a game in Rust using the Bevy engine.
+Additionally, I will explain some of the benefits of TDD, when to use it, and when not to.

 I've been learning the programming language Rust since last year when I did my final Clean Coders Apprenticeship
 exercise: Learn one new language and implement the Tic Tac Toe game with unbeatable AI using test-driven development ( TDD), all in one week. [link here] It was an incredible learning experience, and since then, I've been experimenting